What is robotics?

 Machine learning in robotics

 Machine learning and robotics intersect in a field known as robot learning.
-Robot learning is the study of techniques that enable a robot to acquire new knowledge or skills through machine learning algorithms.
+Robot learning is the study of techniques that enable a robot to acquire new knowledge or skills through ML algorithms.

 The pros and cons of robotics

-Robotic systems are coveted in many industries because they can increase accuracy, reduce cost and increase safety for human beings.
+Robotic systems are coveted in many industries because they can increase accuracy, reduce costs and increase safety for human beings.

-There are certain tasks that are simply better suited for humans -- for example, those jobs that require creativity, adaptability and critical decision-making skills.
+- Task suitability.
+Certain tasks are simply better suited for humans -- for example, those jobs that require creativity, adaptability and critical decision-making skills.

 - Economic problems.
 Since robots can perform most jobs that humans do with more precision, speed and accuracy, there's always a potential risk that they could eventually replace human jobs.